Azure-Samples/api-management-workspaces-migration-deprecated/README.md

 ## Log

 The log of all operations is recorded in file _________.txt.
 The log file includes all the requests made by the tool, including URL, headers, payload, and response status.

-## Telemetry

-The migration tool sends user-agent data to Azure to measure usage of the tool and to help with improvements.

-The user-agent contains only the version of the migration tool that is used.

 ## Roadmap